Nick Begich Sr.: Early life and education

+Both Begich and his brother Joseph made careers in politics.
+Joseph Begich stayed in Eveleth.
+He served 18 years in the Minnesota House of Representatives from that base.

 Career

-Begich worked as a guidance counselor in the schools of Anchorage, and he was later Director of Student Personnel for the Anchorage school system before becoming Superintendent of Schools at Fort Richardson.
+Begich moved to Alaska after college, where he worked as a guidance counselor in the schools of Anchorage.
+He was later Director of Student Personnel for the Anchorage school system before becoming Superintendent of Schools at Fort Richardson.

 In 1962, Begich was elected to the Alaska Senate, where he served for eight years.
 Begich also taught political science during parts of this period at the University of Alaska at Anchorage.

-In 1968, Begich ran for Alaska's only House seat and lost to the incumbent Representative, Republican Howard Pollock.
+In 1968, Begich ran at-large for Alaska's only U.S. House seat.
+He lost to the incumbent, Republican Howard Pollock.

-In 1970, Pollock ran for Governor of Alaska and Begich ran again for the seat and was now successful by defeating the Republican banker Frank Murkowski, who later served as a U.S. Senator and then as Governor of Alaska.
-In 1972 for his re-election, Begich was opposed by Republican state senator Don Young.
+In 1970, Pollock ran for Governor of Alaska, and Begich ran again for Congress.
+He succeeded in defeating the Republican banker Frank Murkowski.
+The latter was later elected as a U.S. Senator and then as Governor of Alaska.
+In 1972 in his re-election race, Begich was opposed by Republican state senator Don Young.

-Posthumously, Begich won the 1972 election, with 56% to Don Young's 44%.
+Begich's plane went down weeks before the election but his body was not found.
+His name was still on the ballot, and Begich posthumously won the 1972 election, with 56% to Don Young's 44%.
 However, after Begich was declared dead, a special election was held.
-Young won the seat and stayed in that position until his death on March 18, 2022.
-Mary Peltola won the following special election and became the first Democrat in 49 years to hold the seat.
+Young won the seat and retained it until his own death on March 18, 2022.